arcrad/page_master/README.md

 ## Keyword Extraction

-To lookup stock images (currently using Pexels), we need to get a handful of keywords to query with.
+To lookup stock images, we need to get a handful of keywords to query with.
 To get keywords the approach is: split the content on spaces, filter out common words (stop words), de-duplicate the list, and then finally sort by word length and pick the top-N words.
 Obviously the longest words are the most representative of of the core ideas in the content and there are absolutely no better ways to extract key words.
 Obviously.

 ## Stock Images

-The stock images are using the free [Pexels](https://www.pexels.com/) API.
-Pretty cool service but would be nicer if queries could involve some filters like style or type of images.
+The stock images are from the free [Pexels](https://www.pexels.com/) API.
+Pretty cool service but would be nicer if queries could involve some filters like style/type of image, images with space for copy, and if images provided focal-point metadata.
+Perhaps a good idea for a future project.

 ## Stock Image Caching

-I noticed that occasionally during testing the Pexels API would stop responding if I made too many requests in short succession.
+I noticed that occasionally during testing the Pexels API would return 429s if I made too many requests in short succession even if I wasnt over the monthly rate limit.
+I found out later that they have a per hour rate limit as well.
 If this happened during testing, it would definitely happen if more than a handful of people ever tried to use it at once in Production.
-So I implemented a caching layer using sqlite.
+So I implemented a caching layer using sqlite to help mitigate this.

-Every time a stock image is successfully looked up via Pexels, the image URL returned it saved along with the query terms that found it.
-If in the future, the Pexels API errors out, the cache is queried instead to try to find a suitable image.
+Every time a stock image is successfully fetched from Pexels, the image URL returned is saved along with the query terms that found it.
+If in the future the Pexels API errors out, the cache is queried instead to try to find a suitable image.
 If no good matches are found, a random image from the cache is returned.
-Over time, the cache will grow and that should improve the chances of a good cache hit result coming back.
-But since it will always return something, that means the service will at least always continue to function at minimum.
+Over time, the cache will grow and that should improve the chances of a cache hit and a relevant result coming back.
+But since it will always return something, that means the service will continue to function at the very least.

 # Try it Out